kleene-project/docs/reference/dockerfile.md

 a ZFS snapshot is created.
 Snapshotting instructions in this way makes it possible to create containers from any point in an image's history.

-The *exec* form makes it possible to avoid shell string munging, and to `RUN` commands using a base image that does not contain the specified shell executable.
+The *exec* form makes it possible to avoid shell string munging, and to use `RUN` commands with a base image that does not contain the shell executable.

-To use a different shell, other than '/bin/sh', use the *exec* form passing in the desired shell.
+Using a different shell, other than '/bin/sh', is also possible with the *exec* form.
 For example:

 ```dockerfile
 RUN ["/bin/bash", "-c", "echo hello"]
 ```

-Unlike the *shell* form, the *exec* form does not invoke a command shell.
+Since the *exec* form does not invoke a command shell, normal shell processing does not happen.
+For example,
-This means that normal shell processing does not happen.
-For example, `RUN [ "echo", "$HOME" ]` will not do variable substitution on `$HOME`.
+`RUN [ "echo", "$HOME" ]` will not do variable substitution on `$HOME`.
 If you want shell processing then either use the *shell* form or execute a shell directly, for example: `RUN [ "sh", "-c", "echo $HOME" ]`.
-When using the exec form and executing a shell directly, as in the case for the shell form, it is the shell that is doing the environment variable expansion, not Kleened.
+When using the exec form to execute a shell directly, it is the shell that is doing the environment variable expansion, not Kleened.

 > **Note**
 >